kethakav/electron-vite-react-boilerplate/README.md

 ## 💡 Motivation

 I created this boilerplate because I couldn't find thorough documentation on **electron-builder NSIS** and **electron-updater auto updates**.
-Setting up these features can be quite a headache, so I built this comprehensive template with everything properly configured to help others avoid the same struggles.
+Setting up these features can be quite a headache, so I built this template with everything properly configured to help others avoid the same struggles.

 ## 🚀 Features